abhaysastry1/cityscout/README.md

 We employ Multiple Linear Regression (MLR) techniques to:
 - Filter out relevant offenses for each demographic category using machine learning.
 - Calculate risk scores based off of key features in the dataset(e.g. population, age_num, sex_code, race, resident_status_code, offense_name)
+To calculate the risk scores for the dataset:
+1. Download the [Merged Dataset Link](https://drive.google.com/file/d/1bwY2fyMjmfNOJpI-wdUImQXk9CvTFs9E/view) to your Google Drive
-   - Risk Score Calculation.ipynb is the notebook that should be run to calculate the final risk scores for each row in the dataset and create a csv containing this new info
+2. Run the [Risk_Score_Calculation.ipynb] (https://github.com/abhaysastry1/cityscout/blob/main/Risk_Score_Calculation.ipynb) script to find the risk scores for each person in each city based on their demographic attributes
-[Placeholder for further details on ML files and reproduction steps]
+3. Download the final Risk_Scores.csv file produced by the script [Placeholder for further details on ML files and reproduction steps]

 ## Limitations